Viman Alfarizi Ramadhan: Legislator (2019–2024)

 In the 2019 elections, Viman was elected a member of the West Java Regional House of Representatives.
 He represented the electoral district of West Java 15—containing the city of Tasikmalaya and Tasikmalaya Regency—as a member of Gerindra.
 During his time as a legislator, Viman sat on Commission 5 which discusses the field of people's welfare.

 Mayor of Tasikmalaya (since 2025)

 In 2024, local elections were held across Indonesia, including a mayoral election in Tasikmalaya.
 Viman announced his mayoral candidacy through a video on his personal Instagram account.
 He was supported by Gerindra and the NasDem Party.
 Raden Dicky Candranegara, better known as Dicky Chandra, became his running mate.
 The pair were elected with 193,225 votes.
 They were confirmed as mayor and vice-mayor by the General Elections Commission on 9 January 2025.
 He was sworn-in as mayor on 20 February 2025 by President Prabowo Subianto at the Merdeka Palace.

 Personal life

 He is married to Elvira Kammarov Putri, who works as a doctor.
 They live in elite housing complex in Tasikmalaya owned by his extended family, namely the Grand Mayasari Estate.
-According to his State Officials' Wealth Report (LHKPN), Viman has a total of 10.6 billion rupiahs in assets.